metabase/metabase/README.md

 $ ./bin/build-drivers.sh
 $ clojure -M:run
 ```

-For a detailed development installation of the Metabase, check out our [Developers Guide](https://www.metabase.com/docs/latest/developers-guide/start).
+For a more detailed setup of a dev environment for Metabase, check out our [Developers Guide](./docs/developers-guide/start.md).

 ## Internationalization